Are coffee meetings tax deductible?

 Tax filing

-TurboTax Self-Employed applies the 50% meal limitation automatically — enter your full annual meal expenses including coffee meetings and it handles the calculation.
+TurboTax applies the 50% meal limitation automatically — enter your full annual meal expenses including coffee meetings and it handles the calculation.

 FAQ